Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_suspicion_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_suspicion_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
 _randomat_suspicion_chance_ - Default: 50 - The chance of the player being a Jester.

+## A power you can't learn from the Jedi (aka ycarcomeD)
+Cast your vote to save a player from dying one time.
+Vote will only happen once.
+\
+\
+**ConVars**
+\
+_ttt_randomat_reversedemocracy_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_reversedemocracy_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_reversedemocracy_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_reversedemocracy_timer_ - Default: 40 - The number of seconds each round of voting lasts.\
+_randomat_reversedemocracy_tiesaves_ - Default: 1 - Whether ties result in a coin toss; otherwise, nobody is saved.\
+_randomat_reversedemocracy_totalpct_ - Default: 50 - % of player votes needed for a vote to pass, set to 0 to disable.\
+_randomat_reversedemocracy_show_votes_ - Default: 1 - Whether to show when a target is voted for in chat.\
+_randomat_reversedemocracy_show_votes_anon_ - Default: 0 - Whether to hide who voted in chat.

 ## A Random Person will explode every X seconds!
 Watch out!
 (EXCEPT DETECTIVES)
 This one is pretty self-explanatory.
 Detraitors are also excluded from explosion.